Duncanma/Blog/content/albums/hyderabad.md

       ]
     },
     {
       "Title": "Photos from up in Charminar, pedestrians and market stalls.
-Lots", "Caption": "",
+Lots of color fabrics and tarps.", "Caption": "",
       "Latitude": "",
       "Longitude": "",